harelba/q/QSQL-NOTES.md

 500000500000 1000000
 q -c 1 "select sum(c1),count(*) from myfile.csv" -C readwrite  3.96s user 0.08s system 99% cpu 4.057 total

 # Now run with `-C read`.
 The query will run from the cache file and not the original.
-Change the query and run it several times, to notice the difference in speed.
 As the file gets bigger, the difference will be much more noticable
 $ time q -c 1 "select sum(c1),count(*) from myfile.csv" -C read
 500000500000 1000000
 q -c 1 "select sum(c1),count(*) from myfile.csv" -C read  0.17s user 0.05s system 94% cpu 0.229 total

+# Now let's try another query on that file.
+Notice the short query duration.
+The cache is being used for any query that uses this file, and queries on multiple files that contain caches will reuse the cache as well.
+$ time q -c 1 "select avg(c1) from myfile.csv" -C read
+500000.5
+q -c 1 "select avg(c1) from myfile.csv" -C read  0.16s user 0.05s system 99% cpu 0.217 total

-# You can query the qsql file directly
+# You can also query the qsql file directly
 $ time q -c 1 "select sum(c1),count(*) from myfile.csv.qsql"
 500000500000 1000000
 q -c 1 "select sum(c1),count(*) from myfile.csv.qsql"  0.17s user 0.05s system 95% cpu 0.226 total